saiteja-bingi/SkillSwap/README.md

 B.Tech CSE (AI & ML)

-Passionate about Full-Stack Development, AI, and Scalable Web Applications.
+Passionate about Full-Stack Development, Real-Time Systems, AI, and Scalable Web Applications.

 ---

 # License

 This project is built for learning, development, and portfolio purposes.